geunee20/geunee20.github.io/_posts/2024-05-28-Controller-Design-Day-4.md

 Even though gravity compensation could not resolve the overreaction issue, it was observed that systems with gravity compensation recovered more quickly than those without.
 This quicker recovery was achieved by maintaining a faster angular speed when the angular displacement was small.
 Through simulation, it was determined that gravity compensation is more effective when there is a small angular displacement.
 Consequently, under conditions of small angular displacement, using a PID controller with gravity compensation can efficiently manage the system, optimizing performance and stability.

-# II.
+# III.
 A Multi-Link Mechanism with a Moving Base

 ### A. Overall System